On tracial $\mathcal Z$-stability of simple non-unital C*-algebras: Introduction

 \section{Introduction}

 The Jiang-Su algebra $\Z$ has become a cornerstone in the classification programme of simple nuclear $\C$-algebras \cite{JS99}.
-Tensorial absorption of this algebra, reminiscent of the \emph{McDuff property} for $\mathrm{II}_1$ factors, is a regularity condition that allows separable, simple, unital and nuclear $\C$-algebras in the UCT class to be classified by their K-theoretical and tracial data (\cite{TWW17,GLN20a, GLN20b, El15, Wi10, Wi12, CETWW}).
+Tensorial absorption of this algebra, reminiscent of the \emph{McDuff property} for $\mathrm{II}_1$ factors, is a regularity condition which forms part of the Toms--Winter regularity conjecture (\cite{TW08}) and it allows separable, simple, unital and nuclear $\C$-algebras in the UCT class to be classified by their K-theoretical and tracial data (\cite{TWW17,GLN20a, GLN20b, El15, Wi10, Wi12, CETWW}).
+Even outside the nuclear setting, tensorial absorption of $\Z$ is a useful condition.
+For instance, R\o rdam showed that this condition implies almost unperforation of the Cuntz semigroup \cite{Ro04}.

 For the class of simple and unital $\C$-algebras, Hirshberg and Orovitz introduced the notion of \emph{tracial $\Z$-stability} which corresponds to a weakened form of tensorial absorption of the Jiang-Su algebra $\Z$ \cite{HO}.
-The weaker nature of this notion makes it easier to verify than $\Z$-stability in many examples from dynamical systems (see for instance \cite{MR4167017, MW20, MR4066584, KN21, Niu20, Na21}).
-Despite its apparent weaker form, it turns out to be equivalent to $\Z$-stability under the presence of nuclearity.
+The weaker nature of this notion makes it easier to verify than tensorial absorption of $\Z$ in many examples from dynamical systems (see for instance \cite{MR4167017, MW20, MR4066584, KN21, Niu20, Na21}).
+Despite its apparent weaker form, it turns out to be equivalent to tensorial absorption of $\Z$ in the presence of nuclearity.
 Therefore, all such examples where one can directly verify tracial $\Z$-stability are within the scope of the classification programme.

-In recent years, there has been an uptick in interest concerning the classification programme beyond unital $\C$-algebras (\cite{GL20, GL20b, EGLN20a, EGLN20, Na20, Li21}).
+In recent years, there has been an uptick in interest concerning the classification programme beyond unital $\C$-algebras (\cite{GL20, GL20b, GL20c, EGLN20a, EGLN20, Na20, Li21}).
 So it is natural to consider and study tracial $\Z$-stability for general simple $C^*$-algebras, which may not be unital.
-This paper aims to extend tracial $\Z$-stability to this setting (see Definition \ref{non-unital tzs}).
+This notion was announced by Amini--Golestani--Jamali--Phillips and very recently appeared in \cite{AGJP}.
+This paper aims to study the relation between tracial $\Z$-stability and tensorial absorption of $\Z$ in this setting.

 In particular, we show that it is preserved under stable isomorphisms and that it implies almost unperforation of the Cuntz semigroup.
 Our main theorem is the following.

 \begin{introthm} Let $A$ be a separable simple nuclear $\C$-algebra.
 Then $A$ is tracially $\Z$-stable if and only if $A$ is $\Z$-stable. \end{introthm}